nitinthewiz/readernautgoals/README.markdown

 return="bookname" or "bookgoal" (bookgoal is the default argument)

 ### Examples -
-[readernautdata username="nitinkhanna" api_key="abcdefghijklmnop" goalid="171349" return="bookname"] returns War and Peace
+[readernaut username="nitinkhanna" api_key="abcdefghijklmnop" goalid="171349" return="bookname"] returns War and Peace

-[readernautdata username="nitinkhanna" api_key="abcdefghijklmnop" goalid="171349" return="bookgoal"] returns your position in the book in the format - 5992/28927
+[readernaut username="nitinkhanna" api_key="abcdefghijklmnop" goalid="171349" return="bookgoal"] returns your position in the book in the format - 5992/28927

 You can see this shortcode working on [my /now page here][mnp]